This article shares a timeline of the renovation and refurbishment progress at Disney’s Grand Floridian Resort in 2024.

 In 2019, the Enchanted Rose Lounge debuted at Disney’s Grand Floridian.
 Inspired by Beauty and the Beast, it’s one of the nicest lounges you’ll ever visit.

-When Enchanted Rose opened, it was a tell-tale sign of what was to come at the resort.
+When Enchanted Rose opened, it was a tell-tale sign of what would come at the resort.
 Unfortunately, however, those changes were significantly delayed as we headed into the next few years.

 Related: Enchanted Rose Lounge Review